USDA-SCINet/scinet-site/pages/support/FAQs.md

 ## Software
 ---
 ### What software is available on SCINet?
-See the Ceres [Software Overview]({{ site.baseurl }}/guide/software) for a list of available software.
+See the Ceres [Preinstalled Software List]({{ site.baseurl }}/guides/software/preinstalled) for a list of available software.
 You can also login to Ceres or Atlas and issue the command “module avail” to see the same list of available software modules.

 ### How do I request software to be loaded onto Ceres?
 For new software requests, go to the [Request Software page]({{ site.baseurl }}/support/request-software) and follow the instructions which include 1) checking if the software is already installed, 2) considering whether to install software yourself, and 3) requesting new software to be installed as a module by the VRSC.
 Software requests sent to the VRSC require USDA Security Operations Center (SOC) review and approval which takes a few weeks.